hadipourh/AES-VHDL/README.md

 ## What is AES?

 There might be a few people who deal with computers and hardwares, but have not heard the name of AES yet which is a famous symmetric block cipher.
-If you are among those who are not familair with the AES, [1] is a good reference to understand how this algorithm works.
+If you are among those who are not familiar with the AES, [1] is a good reference to understand how this algorithm works.
 This implementation is also based on [1].

 ## Pipelined VS Loop Unrolled